Skip to content

 What to do:

-• Test how your finished pieces look in multiple lighting conditions before concluding there's a problem
+• Test how your finished pieces look in multiple lighting conditions before concluding there is a problem

 • For photography, use natural light with a single directional source rather than diffuse studio lighting

-• When presenting pieces in person at markets or events, position them where they'll catch available light rather than sitting in shadow
+• When presenting pieces in person at markets or events, position them where they will catch available light rather than sitting in shadow

 Thread and Stringing Material Showing Through